NabilNYMansour/NabilNYMansour/README.md

 ### Hi there 👋
-- I'm Nabil: a CS student at Toronto Metropolitan University (previously called Ryerson University).
-I try to work with anything related to computers but my focus has been on Graphics and Web dev.
+- I'm Nabil a software developer from Toronto.
+I like to work with anything related to computers but my focus has been on Graphics and Web dev.

 - Below is some stuff I've done before.